sboesebeck/morphium/docs/howtos/messaging-implementations.md

   for DM/answer delivery to work in both directions.
 Every `DualChannelMessaging` instance logs a `WARN` on startup restating this.
 Migrate with the same big-bang or bridge approach described under "Migrating Standard → MultiCollection" below (the same caveats apply).
+- Since **6.3.1**, mismatches are detected (#280): every instance — regardless of implementation —
+  announces itself in a layout-independent `<queue>_participants` collection (heartbeat document, withdrawn on `terminate()`) and checks what the other participants run on startup.
+The channel is deliberately not the messaging itself: between two implementations without a shared collection, a messaging-based warning could never arrive.
+Behavior is configurable via `MessagingSettings.ImplementationCheck`: `WARN` (default) logs the mismatch on startup and when a mismatched participant joins later; `THROW` refuses startup of the mismatched instance with an `IllegalStateException` (later joins still only warn — throwing on a background thread reaches nobody); `IGNORE` disables announcement and check entirely.

 ## Measured Behavior Under Load (July 2026)